Bullying: when your child is the problem

 We’ve talked before at length about bullying (you can read our last article on spotting and dealing with bullying here).
 It’s an important topic, and we’ve always explored it from the perspective of looking out for your child as a victim of bullying.
 But what if your child is the problem?
 It can be a hard pill to swallow, but it’s not an uncommon situation.
 Remember, their frontal lobes are far from being fully developed, and there’s nothing kids love more than to test boundaries.
 We don’t want to demonise children or their parents – just explore what parents can do to raise more conscientious children and help put a stop to any harmful behaviour

-How can you tell if your child is a bully?
+How to tell if you child is a bully

 Sometimes, you’ll just be told about it.
 A teacher, principal or another parent might say something to you about what your child has done or said.
 Otherwise, pay attention to the way your child speaks about other kids.
 Are they constantly criticising some, or talking about them in an aggressive or demeaning way?
 Also, have you noticed that they have things that don’t belong to them?
 This could be money, toys, games, or anything else.
 These all could be signs that your child is bullying others.

 Bullying doesn’t always stem from trouble at home or in a child’s inner life.
 Sometimes it’s just a part of them growing up and learning their place in the world and how to treat others.
 But it can also be a sign that something is wrong.